 Apply for homeowners insurance.
 You'll want it for yourself, but your lender will also require you have coverage.

 Get an exact accounting of settlement costs, and make sure the money and necessary documents will be there at closing.
-You can use our How much will my closing costs be? calculator as a guide or to total up the numbers.

 Select a date for the walk-through of the house.
 You may wish to have a walk-through two weeks or so before you intend to close if you expect work will need to be done by the owner.
 Then a final inspection can be made just prior to settlement.

 Contact the utility companies about establishing service in your name.
 Arrange for electricity, gas, oil and water to be turned on in your name on the day of settlement so that there will be no interruption in service.
 Make these arrangements a few weeks in advance, since utility companies may require deposits, credit checks and advance notice.

 In order for things to go smoothly at the closing each person must bring certain documents, and you must be prepared to write the necessary checks.